 EMILY RATAJKOWSKI.
-COLLECTORS EDITION Signed
+COLLECTORS EDITION Signed - FINAL COPY

 In May 2012, photographer Jonathan Leder found himself alone in a house with a Polaroid camera and Emily Ratajkowski.
 This was before the black-haired, red-lipped stunner had shot to fame with her undeniably sexy performance in Robin Thicke’s arguably sexist “Blurred Lines” video.
 Leder wasn’t shooting her because she was a celebrity.
 He’d simply seen something in her previous work that made him think this L.A. model wasn’t like all the others.